3r1cZ/3r1cZ/README.md

 ## My Projects!
 ### 💠[Handler One](https://github.com/3r1cZ/Handler-One)
-An entertainment discord bot developed in Python and Discord.py API.
+An entertainment discord bot developed in Python with Discord.py API.
 ### 💠[Personal Website](https://github.com/3r1cZ/Personal-Website)
 A portfolio website developed in HTML, CSS, and JavaScript and deployed on GitHub Pages.
 ### 💠[Anime Card Battle](https://github.com/3r1cZ/Anime-Card-Battle)
-An anime card battle game developed in C# and Unity.
+An anime card battle game developed in C# with Unity.
 ### 💠[Chatbot](https://github.com/3r1cZ/Chatbot)
-An AI learning model using the bigram model developed in Python and Jupyter Notebook.
+An AI learning model using the bigram model developed in Python with Jupyter Notebook.
 ### 💠[BattleshipGame](https://github.com/3r1cZ/BattleshipGame)
 A clone of the classic Battleship board game developed in Java.